Mashbrow/RL-Collect-all-Bananas/README.md

 ## Introduction

-This project aims at training an agent to navigate and collect bananas.
+This project is part of the Udacity Nanodegree on Reinforcement Learning and  aims at training an agent to navigate and collect bananas.
 Rules are the following:
 - Reward = +1 for each yellow banana collected
 - Reward = -1 for each blue ones (Thus the goal is to collect as many yellow bananas as possible while avoiding collecting blue ones).